TheCollinsByte/Whispering-Woods-Backend-Quest/README.md

 The course is structured to provide a deep understanding of Java backend development, covering topics such as:

-- Core Java Fundamentals: Object-Oriented Programming (OOP) principles, exception handling, and multithreading.
+- **Core Java Fundamentals**: Object-Oriented Programming (OOP) principles, exception handling, and multithreading.
-- Advanced Java Concepts: Design patterns, Java Collections Framework, and Java 8 features like lambda expressions and streams.
+- **Advanced Java Concepts**: Design patterns, Java Collections Framework, and Java 8 features like lambda expressions and streams.
-- Spring Framework: Introduction to Spring Boot, dependency injection, RESTful web services, and data persistence with Spring Data JPA.
+- **Spring Framework**: Introduction to Spring Boot, dependency injection, RESTful web services, and data persistence with Spring Data JPA.
-- Database Management: Working with relational databases, JDBC, and implementing CRUD operations.
+- **Database Management**: Working with relational databases, JDBC, and implementing CRUD operations.
-- Security: Implementing authentication and authorization mechanisms using Spring Security.
+- **Security**: Implementing authentication and authorization mechanisms using Spring Security.
-- Testing: Writing unit and integration tests with JUnit and Mockito.
+- **Testing**: Writing unit and integration tests with JUnit and Mockito.

 Note: The above topics are indicative and may vary based on the course progression and updates.